- Travel and Places»

 The Maclaren Triumph's Weight, Build and Maneuverability

-The build includes an uber safe 5 point harness which is virtually impossible for even the most inquisitive toddler to figure out, padded seating which remove for easy cleaning and a decent footrest.
+The build includes an uber safe 5 point harness which is virtually impossible for even the most inquisitive toddler to figure out; padded seating which remove for easy cleaning and a decent footrest.
 Disappointingly missing was a cup holder.
-This stood out to me (I just assumed that every stroller maker knew that coffee can be a matter of life or death to a mom on the go), but can be easily remedied by purchasing one from the company.
+This stood out to me (I just assumed that every stroller maker knew that coffee can be a matter of life or death to a mom on the go).
+Those so inclined can easily remedy this flaw by purchasing one from the company.

-Missing cup holder aside, the Maclaren company has one policy that, in my mind, gives them an edge over other stroller makers: their warranty called the Maclaren Lifetime Warranty protects your investment for a lifetime once you register it at their website.
-This should give a level of peace of mind when buying the (link goes straight to Amazon) Maclaren Triumph
+Missing cup holder aside, the Maclaren company has one policy that in my mind, gives them an edge over other stroller makers: their warranty called the Maclaren Lifetime Warranty protects your investment for a lifetime once you register it at their website.
+This should give a high level of peace of mind when buying the Maclaren Triumph.

 Easy to Close and Carry

 Two of the Maclaren Triumph's features that make it one of the best umbrella strollers for travel are the easy one hand fold and carrying strap.
 I really appreciate how the Triumph closes compactly and easily-- making it easy to hold your child while folding the stroller.
 Once it closes a strap attached to the back makes slinging the compact stroller over the shoulder while holding your toddler's hand a breeze.